danilocgsilva/3dgarden/threejs/environment/README.md

 * click and drag: rotate the forming sphere
 * scroll well, or drag the middle mouse button: zoom in and zoom out
 * shift + click and drag: perform a *pan* move

+## Performance of spheres of cubes

+As you can check in the initial [README.md](../../README.md), aftern founding the functions required to set a vector direction, then comes the time to play with it, what is an oportunity to test the frameworks capabilities.